dancer1325/rxjs/apps/rxjs.dev/content/guide/subject.md

 Passing a dummy value this way is clumsy and can confuse users.

-By declaring a _void subject_, you signal that the value is irrelevant.
-Only the event itself matters.
+By declaring a _void subject_, you signal that the value is irrelevant
+* Only the event itself matters.

 ```ts
 const subject = new Subject<void>();